dflaten/advent-of-code-2024/day22/Day22.md

 # Day 22: Monkey Market

-Given a list of buyers numbers predict the 2000th number for each buyer.

 Each buyer's secret number evolves into the next secret number inthe sequence via the following process: